eficode-academy/jenkins-pipeline-exercise/README.md

 ## 3. Link Jenkins with your repo

+It's a tad overkill to install Jenkins just to print `hello-world`.
+So we would like Jenkins to clone down the repo we have to build and test the software.

+### Tasks

 * Click the `configure` button in the job
 * Scroll to the pipeline section